bos/stanford-cs240h/notes/l1/basics.md

     (>>=) :: m a -> (a -> m b) -> m b
     return :: a -> m a
-    fail :: String -> m a   -- called when pattern binding fails
+    fail :: String -> m a   -- called when pattern binding fails fail s = error s        -- default is to throw exception
 ~~~~

 * This has far-reaching consequences